The 8 players let go by Man Utd last summer and how they’ve fared since

 Have things gone as well for those that left?
 Let’s take a took…

 Note: This only includes the first-team players that made appearances for United’s senior team.
 It doesn’t include released youth quartet Reece Devine, D’Mani Mellor, Connor Stanley and Martin Svidersky or Lee Grant and Paul McShane, who retired.

 One of the nicest blokes in football decided to grace Turkey with his presence following his contract expiration, joining Galatasaray on a one-year deal.
-The Spaniard hasn’t played a huge amount since then but has had some good moments, bagging a brace in the club’s third game of 2023.

 Pogba also headed to Italy, rejoining Juventus, but his move hasn’t gone nearly as well as his former midfielder partner’s, with the Frenchman picking up a knee injury in July that ruled him for the first half of the season and meant barmy witchcraft scandals were the only thing he was in the news for.

-It’s nice to see the Brazilian thriving in the Premier League after spending so long on the periphery at Old Trafford.
+It was nice to see the Brazilian thriving in the Premier League after spending so long on the periphery at Old Trafford.

 — Fulham Football Club (@FulhamFC) December 19, 2022